Women owned/operated

 TRAINING AND EXPECTATIONS

 We prefer full -time employees over part -time, but there is a place for part-time work.
 For this Apprenticeship we think that our typical full time schedule would best meet the needs of the program.
-Our full time employee schedule during the months of May - October is M-F, 8am - 5:30 with a 30 min- one hour lunch break daily.
+Our full time employee schedule during the months of May - October is M-F, 8am - 5:00 with a 30 min- one hour lunch break daily.
 Training will be woven into the work day and we will make a schedule for dedicated training check-ins and trainings with specific experienced staff.

 We will provide mentorship and training by teaching core concepts/skills, working alongside participant(s), demonstration, opportunities to gain independence, offering time for questions or field walks, regular check-ins/meetings, and two evaluation sessions.
+Apprentices will also be given the opportunity to log what they learn via a weekly form that we provide to assist with integrating on and off-farm learning.

 QUALIFICATIONS